romerorsp/spring-boot-sample/README.md

 * The application *SHOULD NOT* use WEB.XML or any spring XML configuration.

 ### Challenge 1:
+Use JERSEY instead of Spring Web

+### Challenge 2:
 Write a set of JUNIT Tests to test the endpoints.

-### Challenge 2:
+### Challenge 3:
 Write an Angular Application to show the current Greeting Message, and a form to change it.
 Bonus points if using IIFE.
 Extra-bonus points for using one-way binding when showing the Greeting Message.